vinceskahan/v5wiki/weewx-on-openwrt.md

 backend = usb.backend.libusb1.get_backend(find_library=lambda x: "/usr/lib/libusb-1.0.so")
 ```

+The above described issue and the fix does not only apply to the wmr200.py file but it seems relevant for all usb based drivers.
+It certainly applies as well for the fousb.py driver which supports a huge variety of weather stations manufactured by Fine Offset!

 Now it should run!
 You can monitor system log for weewx messages in ssh -> "logread -f"

 ## init script